WICG/manifest-incubations/launch_handler-explainer.md

 - `always`: existing browsing contexts chosen for launch will navigate the browsing context to the launch's target URL.
-- `never`: existing browsing contexts chosen for launch will not be navigated and instead have the targetURL set in the enqueued `LaunchParams`.
+- `never`: existing browsing contexts chosen for launch will not be navigated and instead have `targetURL` in the enqueued `LaunchParams` set to the launch's target URL.

 Both `route_to` and `navigate_client` also accept a list of values, the first valid value will be used.
 This is to allow new values to be added to